 - Fragmented partition structure on the USB flash drive.

-However, we have compiled applicable methods which you can use to recover deleted files from the USB drive.
+However, we have compiled applicable methods that you can use to recover deleted files from the USB drive.

-Here’s how you can recover files from USB flash drives:
+How can I recover files from USB flash drives?

 The simplest way to recover deleted files from a USB drive is to use Command Prompt.
 Command Prompt is a Windows application available in all Windows Operating System.

 Follow these steps to recover deleted files on your USB drive:

 - Plug your USB drive (where the files were deleted from), and then press Windows and R keys to launch the Run Program.

 - Type cmd and hit Enter key to open Command Prompt window.